nycmeshnet/nycmesh.net/content/faq/index.md

 If you do a DIY install, you can purchase and install the equipment on your own.
 (We can still help you determine what equipment will be best for your specific location and lend assistance in the #diy-install-support channel of our [Slack](https:/slack.nycmesh.net).

-If you you’re able to contribute, we suggest the following to help cover our costs:
+We suggest the following to help cover our costs:
 **Average Equipment Cost**: \$240 (the actual cost of the equipment!)
 **Install Leader Expenses**: \$50
 **Total**: \$290